-Films by our students have turned heads at the Royal Television Society (RTS) Southern Centre Student Awards, taking the top prizes in the Factual and Short Feature categories.
+Films by our students have turned heads at the Royal Television Society (RTS) Southern Centre Student Awards, taking the top prizes in the Short Feature and Factual categories.

 Final-year BA (Hons) Film Production student Tudor Massaci stood out for his film Nymphs, a factual piece exploring life as we live it, while recent graduate Antonis Kitsikis received his prize for Harvest in New Life, which explores how illiteracy impacts a traveler community in Athens.

 “It feels beautiful that this story has reached the hearts and the minds of many people and can still be appreciated for its aesthetic value,” says Antonis, who is originally from Greece, on how it felt to receive an award.